vEnhance/web.evanchen.cc/input/contact.md

 Either way, if you _do_ ask about a math problem:

 - Please state where the problem is from, and link it if possible.
+  If you only include a problem statement with no context on where you found it, I am much less likely to reply.
 - Please describe what you've already tried on the problem.

 As mentioned above, you will get faster answers from asking in my